TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

    HINT: Each clientinfo is between two pipes (|)!

-6. Save the client_database_id in the file 'ignore_clients.txt' in a extra line to ignore that client for update pokes Here for example: 1243
+6. Save the client_database_id in the configuration file at 'IGNORE_CLIENTS' with a comma as seperator to ignore that client for update pokes
+   Here for example: 1243

 ## How-To get "sgid"